 By analysing patient records and consulting with independent medical experts, we will put together strong evidence that medical negligence played a part in your suffering.

 What’s more, we will work to obtain interim payments to fund the costs of any immediate care you may require.

 Testicular tumours are the most common tumours in males between the ages of 20 and 40 and incidences appear to be increasing.
 However, with early detection and new and improved treatments, the chances of a recovery are high.

 The causes of testicular cancer are not fully understood.
 The main risk factor appears to be having an undescended testicle.
-It also is known to run in families; men with a brother or father who have had the condition have a higher risk of developing it.
+It also is known to run in families; for instance, men with a brother or father who have had the condition have a higher risk of developing it.

 A third of all testicular cancers present following trivial trauma.
-It is not the trauma that causes the cancer; rather the trauma brings a pre-existing abnormality to the attention of the patient.
+It is not the trauma that causes the cancer; rather the trauma brings a pre-existing abnormality to the attention of the patient

 If you find a lump on your testicles, you should visit your GP as soon as possible.
 In order to determine whether or not a lump is cancerous, your doctor will typically carry out a physical examination of your testicles.
-This may involve them holding a small light against the lump to see if light is able to pass through it; if it does not pass through, this can be an indication that the lump is cancerous.
+This may involve them holding a small light against the lump to see if light is able to pass through it; if it does not, this can be an indication that the lump is cancerous.

 Should your GP think the lump may be cancerous, there are a number of further tests that may need to be carried out.
 These can include: